glowkeeper/P3D/docs/assignment/markingCriteria.md

 Below describes the marking criteria for each element of the [assignment](./assignment.md) for Programming for 3D.

+There are 100 marks available - 60 for the application, and 40 for the report.

 ## Application

 | Deliverable Elements | Marks Available | What Makes a Good Score? |